aws-deadline/deadline-cloud-for-maya/README.md

-# Amazon Deadline Cloud for Maya
+# AWS Deadline Cloud for Maya

 This package has two active branches: